Meyer-C/GUI-based-database-editor/README.md

 4. The app will take a moment to set up, but once it boots navigate to the "File" tab.

 5. To make all features of the database work, enter the absolute path to the excel database you will be using (T:\path\info\example.xlsx) and then click update filepaths.
+Make sure your excel database is in the same format as the "library_subset.xlsx" in the google drive.
+If not, you can download and utilize this subset as a template.
 If you want to add a personal database to have a subset of data for faster searching, enter a personal database path in the "My_Database_1" field (C:\path\info\example.xlsx), then click update (see add personal path for more info bellow).

 6. You're all set up and ready to start using the database!